 3. Fear should not keep us from being our best selves.

 I love my family!!
-My wonderful wife thinks her 6 kids are awesome, but I can never seem to find that 6th kid hidden in our 5 children (affectionately called “monsters” with her as the Momster and I as the Dadster).
-I love good books, music, art and sports.
-Even better than all those things is doing them with milk and oreos!!!
+My wonderful wife thinks her 6 kids are awesome, but I can never seem to find that 6th kid hidden in our 5 children (affectionately called “monsters” with her as the Momster and me as the Dadster).
+I love good books, music, art, and sports.
+Even better than all those things is doing them with milk and Oreos!!!
 I look forward to helping your kids ‘get their wiggles’ out and getting to know each of them.

-Please let me know if I can specifically help your child succeed in these area
+Please let me know if I can specifically help your child succeed in these areas.